annaesvensson/yellow-help/1-en/api-for-developers.md

 ## Tools

-### Web editor
+### Built-in web editor

 You can edit your website in a web browser.
 The login page is available on your website as `http://website/edit/`.
 Log in with your user account.
 You can use the normal navigation, make some changes and see the result immediately.
 The built-in web editor allows you to edit content files and upload media files.
 It is a great way to update your website.
 Text formatting with Markdown is supported.
-HTML and shortcuts are also supported.
+HTML is also supported.
 [Learn more about the web editor](https://github.com/annaesvensson/yellow-edit).

-### Web server
+### Built-in web server

 You can start a web server at the command line.
 The built-in web server is convenient for developers, designers and translators.
-This allows you to display web pages on your computer, check them and upload them to the external web server later.
+This allows you to see your website on your computer and upload it to your web server later.
 Open a terminal window.
 Go to your installation folder, where the file `yellow.php` is.
 Type `php yellow.php serve`, you can optionally add a URL.
 Open a web browser and go to the URL shown.
 [Learn more about the web server](https://github.com/annaesvensson/yellow-serve).

-### Web generator
+### Built-in static site generator

 You can generate a static website at the command line.
 The static site generator makes the entire website in advance, instead of waiting for a file to be requested.
 Open a terminal window.
 Go to your installation folder, where the file `yellow.php` is.
 Type `php yellow.php generate`, you can optionally add a folder and a location.
 This will generate a static website in the `public` folder.
 Upload the static website to your web server and generate a new one when needed.
-[Learn more about the web generator](https://github.com/annaesvensson/yellow-generate).
+[Learn more about the generator](https://github.com/annaesvensson/yellow-generate).

-### Extensions

-You can customise the features of your website.
-There is a core and everything else is an extension.
-The installed extensions are stored in your `system/extensions` folder.
-The idea is that the standard installation only includes the most important things to make small websites.
-There are methods like `onLoad()` and `onParseContentShortcut()`, which allow you to handle events.
-With this system you have the complete control.
-Install some extensions and see how they are working.
-[Learn more about extensions](https://github.com/annaesvensson/yellow-update).

-### Layouts

-You can customise the look of your website.
-The layout files are stored in your `system/layouts` folder.
-The layout system does not really care what's in layout files.
-It will leave HTML code unchanged.
-There are methods like `getHtml()` and `getContentHtml()`, which allow you to output the current page as you like.
-It's possible to use loops and create control structures.
-You don't have to learn a special web framework, but can use normal PHP.
-[Learn more about layouts](how-to-customise-a-layout).

 ## Objects